-6. Use Google Adwords Data to optimize for SEO
+6. Use Google Ads Data to optimize for SEO

-An amazing way to give yourself a leg up with your competition is to look for ideas in Google Adwords text ads.
+An amazing way to give yourself a leg up with your competition is to look for ideas in Google Ads text ads.

 Building yourself up high in organic search demonstrates an element of trust and credibility to those who don’t click on ads.

-Lets take one of the most expensive industries in Adwords, personal injury lawyers, and analyze some competitor ads.
+Lets take one of the most expensive industries in Ads, personal injury lawyers, and analyze some competitor ads.

 Just from taking a quick look at the four ads above, you can at the very least get a couple options for topic ideas.